SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-storage.md

 ### Configure field in field schema
 1. <!--Kanso [**Classic UI**](/docs/get-started/sumo-logic-ui/).
 Kanso--> In the main Sumo Logic menu, select **Manage Data > Logs > Fields**. <!--Kanso <br/>[**New UI**](/docs/get-started/sumo-logic-ui-new/).
 In the top menu select **Configuration**, and then under **Logs** select **Fields**.
 You can also click the **Go To...** menu at the top of the screen and select **Fields**.
 Kanso-->
 2. Search for following fields:
-   - `tenant_name` - This field is tagged at the collector level and users can get the tenant name using the instructions here https://learn.microsoft.com/en-us/azure/active-directory-b2c/tenant-management-read-tenant-name#get-your-tenant-name
+   - `tenant_name`.
+This field is tagged at the collector level and users can get the tenant name using the instructions here https://learn.microsoft.com/en-us/azure/active-directory-b2c/tenant-management-read-tenant-name#get-your-tenant-name
-   - `location` - The region which the resource name belongs to
+   - `location`.
+The region to which the resource name belongs to.
-   - `subscription_id` - Id associated with a subscription where resource is present
+   - `subscription_id`.
+Id associated with a subscription where resource is present.
-   - `resource_group` - The resource group name where the Azure resource is present.
+   - `resource_group`.
+The resource group name where the Azure resource is present.
-   - `provider_name` - Azure resource provider name (for  ex Microsoft.Storage)
+   - `provider_name`.
+Azure resource provider name (for  ex Microsoft.Storage).
-   - `resource_type` - Azure resource type (for ex storageaccounts)
+   - `resource_type`.
+Azure resource type (for ex storageaccounts).
-   - `resource_name` - The name of the resource (for ex storage account name)
+   - `resource_name`.
+The name of the resource (for ex storage account name).
-   - `service_type` - Services that can be accessed from within a azure resource (Ex table service in storage account)
+   - `service_type`.
+Services that can be accessed from within a azure resource (Ex table service in storage account).

-3. If not present, create it.
-Learn how to create and manage fields [here](/docs/manage/fields/#manage-fields).
+3. Create the fileds if it is not present.
+Refer to [create and manage fields](/docs/manage/fields/#manage-fields).

 ### Configure Field Extraction Rules

 Create a Field Extraction Rule (FER) for Azure Storage by following the instructions [here](/docs/manage/field-extractions/create-field-extraction-rule/).

 * **Activity Logs Location Extraction FER**